matthias-reis/carda-gatsby/content/articles/2022/06/ef-are-back.md

 ## Tour through Europe

-The band, who achieved cult status among post-rock fans long ago, is mentioned together with bands like Sigur Rós and Mono.
+The band, who achieved cult status among post-rock fans long ago, is mentioned together with projects like Sigur Rós and Mono.
 Their new album "We Salute You, You and You!" will be the thirteenth part of their discography so far.

 ## Interview about the new album